 If you have lost something or found something, report to the service desk where office staff will take the details and arrange for announcements as necessary.
 Students are advised against bringing large sums of money and other valuables to school.
 The school administration is not responsible for the investigation of thefts due to carelessness.

 It is expected that students will eat their lunches in Horton Hall or outside the building.
 Teachers may allow for students in lunchtime meetings to eat lunches in their rooms.
 Students who eat in Horton Hall are expected to leave the tables in the same location and to place garbage in the appropriate receptacles.

 20. Nova Scotia Educational Facilities Society – SEED Grants

 As part of their mandate, the NSEFS provides financial assistance to enable individual students and/or public schools to make use of, or establish programs that match our goals.
-Grants are available in the range of $100 to $500 for applications that benefit an individual and/or school program.
-Applications from public schools that support activities that benefit several individuals or groups may exceed these guidelines.
+Grants are available for applications that benefit an individual and/or school program.
 Application forms may be downloaded via the Horton website.